Contextual Bandits with Similarity Information: Introduction

 \xhdr{Our model: contextual bandits with similarity information.}

-For simplicity, let us develop the model for the stochastic (non-adversarial) case only.
-Let $X$ be the \emph{context set} and $Y$ be the \emph{arms set}.
-In each round $t$, the following events happen in succession: first, the current \emph{context arrival} $x_t\in X$ is chosen by an adversary and revealed to the algorithm, then the algorithm chooses an arm $y_t\in Y$, and finally the payoff $\pi_t(x_t, y_t)\in [0,1]$ is realized.
-Here $\pi_t: X\times Y\to [0,1]$ is the \emph{payoff function} defined as an independent random sample from some fixed distribution $\Pi$ over functions $X\times Y\to [0,1]$.
-Both the contexts $(x_t)_{t\in\N}$ and the distribution $\Pi$ are fixed by an adversary before the first round and are not revealed to the algorithm.
+The contextual bandits framework is defined as follows.
+Let $X$ be the \emph{context set} and $Y$ be the \emph{arms set}, and let $\mP\subset X\times Y$ be the set of feasible context-arms pairs.
+In each round $t$, the following events happen in succession: \begin{enumerate} \item a context $x_t\in X$ is revealed to the algorithm, \item the algorithm chooses an arm $y_t\in Y$ such that $(x_t,y_t) \in \mP$, \item payoff (reward) $\pi_t\in [0,1]$ is revealed. \end{enumerate}

+The sequence of context arrivals $(x_t)_{t\in\N}$ is fixed before the first round, and does not depend on the subsequent choices of the algorithm.
+With \emph{stochastic payoffs}, for each pair $(x,y)\in \mP$ there is a distribution $\Pi(x,y)$ with expectation $\mu(x,y)$, so that $\pi_t$ is an independent sample from $\Pi(x_t,y_t)$.
+With \emph{adversarial payoffs}, this distribution can change from round to round.
+For simplicity, we present the subsequent definitions for the stochastic setting only, whereas the adversarial setting is fleshed out later in the paper (Section~\ref{sec:CovAlg}).